Introduction

 Employers and the Self-Employed:

-- Sector: Private sector, community, not-for-profit, or voluntary sectors, or self-employed.
+- Sector: Private sector, community, not-for-profit, voluntary sectors, commercial semi-state sector or self-employed.